cloudflare/cloudflare-docs/content/workers/platform/routing/custom-domains.md

 ## Interaction with Routes

 Custom Domains are evaluated before Route rules, but take lower precedence.
-[Routes](/workers/platform/routing/routes) defined on your Custom Domain will run first, but can optionally call the Worker registered on your Custom Domain.
+[Routes](/workers/platform/routing/routes) defined on your Custom Domain will run first, and can optionally call the Worker registered on your Custom Domain by issuing `fetch(request)` with the incoming `Request` object.

 In the example above, a Custom Domain for `api.example.com` can point to your Worker `api`.
 A Route added to `api.example.com/auth` can point to your Worker `auth`.
+A request to `api.example.com//auth` will trigger the `auth` Worker.
 Using `fetch(request)` within the Worker `auth` will invoke the Worker `api`, as if it was a normal application server.
 This means you can run your Workers in series, creating layers of proxy Workers and application Workers.

 ![Routes can be run in front of Custom Domains](/workers/platform/routing/media/routes-with-custom-domains.png)

+## Certificates

+Creating a Custom Domain will also generate an Advanced Certificate on your target zone, with a Subject Name of the target hostname.
+These certificates are generated with default settings.
+If you'd like to override these settings, you can manually create your certificate in the Cloudflare Dashboard or via API.

+## Configuring your Custom Domain

+Custom Domains need to be configured on an appropriate zone.
+If you attempt to create a Custom Domain on a hostname with an existing DNS record, Cloudflare will confirm that you would like to replace the existing record.
+If you attempt to create a Custom Domain on a zone you don't own, the attempt will fail.

 ## Migrate from Routes